 After the Votes are Counted, What’s Next for America’s Cities?

 Nearly two out of every three Americans live in urban areas.
 Cities are responsible for 75% of the US GDP.
-Mayors are among our most innovative and creative political leaders.
+Mayors are among the most innovative and creative leaders in politics.
 And yet, our cities will undoubtedly be impacted by the 2016 Election and the incoming Trump administration.

 How has the Obama administration worked with and supported cities?
 How will mayors’ relationship with the White House change with the start of the Trump administration?
 And what do mayors want most from President-elect Trump?
 Join us to discuss these questions and more.